PaddlePaddle/Paddle/doc/v2/howto/rnn/hrnn_rnn_api_compare_en.rst

 - As for the same data, the DataProvider code for hierarchical time series.
 Its description is as follows:

-  - DataProvider returns two lists of data, that are "sentences" and "lables", corresponding to the sentences and lables in each group in the original data of hierarchical time series.
+  - DataProvider returns two lists of data, that are "sentences" and "labels", corresponding to the sentences and labels in each group in the original data of hierarchical time series.
   - "sentences" comes from the hierarchical time series original data.
 As it contains every sentences in each group internally, and each sentences are represented by a list of word table indices, so its data type is integer_value_sub_sequence, which is hierarchical time series.
   - "labels" is the categorical lable of each sentence, so it is a sigle-layer time series.